Julia Ducournau: Theme and style

 Xavier Aldana Reyes categorizes Ducournau's films as "Gothic Horror Heroinism."
 This is illustrated by "graphic body horror" shown in all of her films.
 According to Ducournau, her "flesh fascination stems from her childhood" since both her parents are doctors.
 Per Ducournau, the way in which her parents spoke about the human body growing up informed her artistic expression within her films.
 For instance, she outlines in an interview with The Guardian that "doctors have this very upfront yet distant way of talking about bodies and death."
 Alex Godfrey, Guardian journalist, illustrates this "flesh fascination" can be seen through her "unflinching" use of the camera in Raw, with "unforgiving" closeups and "atrocities un-glorified."

 Ducournau's work has become known for being brutal and disturbing.
 In a screening of her film Raw at the 2016 Toronto International Film Festival, two audience members reportedly fainted and were taken to the hospital.
 Though her film generated a surprising response from these viewers, Ducournau remains assured in her representations of humanity through her filmmaking.
 The Independents Jack Shepherd writes: "the director would rightly much rather the discussion around Raw centre on the question of what it means to be human".
 In their interview, Ducournau herself states: “You have to accept some parts of us that are hard to watch, hard to acknowledge because it’s in us, because it’s scary."
 Ducournau considers the title character of David Lynch's The Elephant Man as "the essence of humanity," which she takes inspiration from in her filmography.
 In an interview with Vulture's Rachel Handler, Ducournau discusses her thematic interest in relating monstrosity to coming-of-age, suggesting that "the element of monstrosity in teenage years is incredibly enduring and real."
 She takes inspiration from artists whose work centers around monstrosity: filmmakers like David Lynch and David Cronenberg, and authors like Mary Shelley and Edgar Allan Poe.
+In an interview with Nicolas Rapold, she stated that she "likes to watch and make genre films that blossom from reality, from a place you don't expect".

+Ducournau also employs a hands-on approach to filmmaking.
+She exhibits technical expertise in camera techniques and control, as well as screenplay writing and storyboarding.
+For Raw, she wrote the screenplay and storyboarded the film's key shots.

 Ducournau is also very passionate about separating her gender from her craft and from her recognition in the film industry.
 In a conversation with Indiewire's Eric Kohn, she states, "When people say I’m a woman director—I mean, that’s always a bit annoying, because I’m a person."
 On her historic Palme d'Or win at Cannes, Ducournau told ABC News' Jake Coyle: "Maybe we [are] entering an era where things would be more equal in acknowledging of the work of people beyond their gender."